Dark Was the Night (2014 film): Development

-Tyler Hisel's screenplay for The Trees (later to become Dark Was the Night) was included in the 2009 Hollywood Blacklist (the annual list of the top 100 screenplays).
+Tyler Hisel's screenplay for The Trees (later to become Dark Was the Night) was included in the 2009 Hollywood Black List (the annual list of the top 100 screenplays; not to be confused with this blacklist).
 The film is loosely based on the real-life events that unfolded in Topsham, England in 1855, known as the Devil's Footprints.
 The small town woke to find freshly fallen snow and apparent hoof prints tracing the landscape.
 Dark Was the Night investigates the question of how a present-day community would react to similar event.

 There is a point in the film where the Sheriff is investigating creatures with a "three-toed hoof," which they see from its tracks.
 He briefly pauses over a search engine article about a Wendigo.
 One of the town residents, who claims to have Shawnee ancestry, tells him that the natives believed in a spirit that dwelled in the trees.
-In many native cultures, the Wendigo is depicted as a forest- or tree-dwelling creature with a combination of animalistic features, such as hooves, antlers or the skull of a deer.
+In many native cultures, the Wendigo is depicted as a forest dwelling humanoid or evil spirit.
 The Wendigo is believed to either eat humans or possess humans, causing them to become cannibalistic.
 It is possible that the legends of this creature inspired its creation, though the final appearance in the film does not closely match any indigenous or popular depiction of the Wendigo.

 There is also a reference in the film to the possibility that the creature could be a thought-extinct or never-discovered species that had simply lived undisturbed in the woods for a long time without human contact.
 Deputy Donny alludes to the case of a fish which was believed extinct for millions of years, possibly a reference to the case of the rediscovery of the coelacanth.
 In 1938, a coelacanth, believed extinct for 70 million years, was caught near the mouth of the Chalumna river in South Africa.
 Donny, however, claims it was off the coast of Taiwan, and does not give a species.